yufanw/slime-bot/README.md

 ### Discord Server for Updates

-**If you are using this bot, please join this discord server for Slime Bot Updates** : https://discord.gg/rkwNAxj
+**If you are using this bot, please join this discord server for Slime Bot Updates** : https://discord.gg/rkwNAxj;

+**Please visit the website at https://www.slimebot.org for more info**